faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide - OIDC.md

     1. Launch a tunnel:
         * Launch a terminal.
-        * Paste the command but replace `http://localhost:80` with your localhost app address (i.e., `http://localhost:3000`).
+        * Paste the command but replace `http://localhost:80` with your localhost app address (i.e. `http://localhost:3000`).
         * Select **Enter** and an ngrok tunnel associated with your edge configuration will launch.

     1. To confirm that the tunnel is connected to your edge: